 Catholic Charities is teaming up with the American Lung Association to offer proven-effective tobacco cessation classes to help pregnant women who smoke, quit for good.
 The agency is offering the 6-week class in Great Bend on Wednesday mornings at 10 am from Oct 5 to Nov 9th; in Garden City on Thursday mornings at 10 am from Oct 13 to Nov 17th; and in Dodge City on Mondays at 10 am from October 5th to Nov 14th, excluding Halloween.
 For more information about these classes, or to sign up, call 620-227-1562.
 “For both a healthy mom and a healthy child,…Read More

 Once again, Catholic Charities is partnering with Text4baby, the largest mobile health initiative in the nation, to provide critical information to pregnant women and mothers with infants under age one, along with their partners and loved ones.
 Text4baby uses the power of cell phone technology to help new mothers and expectant women keep themselves and their babies healthy.
 Around 89 percent of young women carry their smart phones at all times, so Text4baby delivers the information moms and expecting women need most through free text messages and an app.
 “Catholic Charities is excited about participating in the 2016 Text4baby State…Read More

 Does your heart ache to start a family?
 If so, you are not alone, and there are birthmothers who are looking for couples like you who can give their infant child a better life than they can provide.
 The Catholic Charities Infant Adoption Series is an on-going year-around program that allows couples to enter and proceed at their own pace, at any time throughout the year.
-The next orientation will be on Friday, January 12th from 1-3 pm at Newman University in Dodge City; if you know couples who are struggling with infertility and who are interested in learning more…Read More
+To help you plan, we have just published the 2018-19 orientation and class schedule!
+If you, or someone you know is struggling with infertility and would like to learn more about growing your family…Read More